-Treatment should be interrupted in patients who are hospitalised for major surgical procedures or acute serious medical illnesses..
-In both cases, treatment with dapagliflozin may be restarted once the patient's condition has stabilised.
+Treatment should be interrupted in patients who are hospitalised for major surgical procedures or acute serious medical illnesses.
+Monitoring of ketones is recommended in these patients.
+Measurement of blood ketone levels is preferred to urine.
+Treatment with dapagliflozin may be restarted when the ketone values are normal and the patient's condition has stabilised.